Day 2: "The Warrior's Path" / वीरभद्र की राह

 Story: This is the first expression of Virabhadra -- rising from the earth with arms raised to the sky, ready but not yet fighting.
 Warrior I is about preparation.
 It is the moment the warrior gathers strength before acting.
 You are not striking; you are declaring: I am here.
 I am ready.

-Release: Inhale to straighten the front leg.
-Exhale to step the back foot forward to Tadasana.
+Hold: 30 seconds each side.
+Inhale to straighten the front leg, exhale to step back to Tadasana.
 Repeat on the other side.

 ---